Lauda

 Preis der deutschen Schallplattenkritik, Bestenliste

-25 albums that have rediscovered some of the best works from the Renaissance to the end of Classicism, often in world first recordings | Worldwide distribution
+Over 25 albums have brought to light some of the finest works from the Renaissance to the late Classical period, often in world premiere recordings | Worldwide distribution

 And we have received prestigious awards such as Choc, Diapason, Scherzo Exceptional, French Orphée d'Or, Editor's Choice of British Gramophone or German PdSK